GameServerManagers/LinuxGSM-Docs/LinuxGSM-Config.md

 # How to use

+**Warning**: When changing a variable that affects start parameters, or any other variable that is used later in the configuration file, you should always make sure that you copied the variable or function that is using it.
+For example, if changing `maxplayers=""`, you need to copy over the `fn_parms(){}` entirely as well so that it can take effect.
+If unsure, do as advised in the "Simple configuration" method and copy the whole template to your configuration file and you will be just fine.

 ## Simple configuration

 This fits most scenarios, where you have a simple installation with only one instance.